neticdk/external-dns-tidydns-webhook/README.md

 - An effort should be made to use [tidydns-go](https://github.com/neticdk/tidydns-go) instead of the local tidydns package
-- So far the record types are A, AAAA and CNAME
+- So far the supported record types are A, AAAA and CNAME
 - More GitHub actions
   - Relase pipeline